A explore I did many weeks ago at Rowtor Rocks. This location has a truly magical and ancient feel to it.

 Some of the carvings can be best described as some kind of strange creature such as a dragon or crocodile and even a wing like creature, which is unique to this area.
 Around the outside of the outer circle are a series of touching curves, which resemble the petals of a flower.

-A worker at the Druids Inn watched a elderly lady drift through the older part of the building before vanishing into a wall.
+A worker at the Druids Inn informed us they watched a elderly lady drift through the older part of the building before vanishing into a wall.

 Of course with any sight like this there is a sighting of a hooded monk like figure that seems to haunt the rocks.